- Main Menu

 Finally let me address the misconception that a student has to be a math whiz just to begin to study economics.
 Untrue.
 Our introductory microeconomics classes have no math prerequisites (and in fact have no prerequisites at all) so that all Yale students have the opportunity to come and find out what economics is about.

 So please look around our website.
-We have resources for those who would like to understand more about what economists do, for those who are sure they want to major in economics and need to familiarize themselves with the course requirements and for those who want to explore courses beyond the major in order to be competitive applicants for an economics PhD.
+I suggest you start with the video below in which students explain why they major in economics at Yale.
+On the site, we also have resources for those who would like to understand more about what economists do, for those who are sure they want to major in economics and need to familiarize themselves with the course requirements and for those who want to explore courses beyond the major in order to be competitive applicants for an economics PhD.
 Any questions or issues you wish to discuss?
 Please visit me in office hours.